Updated February 2026

 2. Sisal

-In general, your typical nylon carpet (which is the most common carpet textile) is too high in offgassing for a healthy home in my opinion.
+In general, your typical nylon carpet (which is the most common carpet textile) is higher in odors and off-gassing compared to polyester, though generally lasts longer.

 It has a built-in felt backing, which seemed benign to me.
 The felt is synthetic (polyester).

-I got a sample that was a few months old, but it has stayed bagged up, and I did not pick up classic carpet offgassing at all.
+I got a sample of HomeFresh that was a few months old, but it has stayed bagged up, and I did not pick up classic carpet off-gassing at all.
 Though it is not 100% odorless to the most extremely sensitive, it is very close.
 If you don’t have an extreme sense of smell you may very well find this odorless.

-It is installed by tack down or glue down methods, the company says in an email.
+It is installed by tack-down or glue-down methods, the company says in an email.
+Be sure to test all components if you are chemically sensitive.

 FLOR makes carpet tiles that can be arranged as rugs or as wall-to-wall carpet.